-MAD TRIGGER CREW bring guns, crime and violence to the table with a funky and melancholic release that will impress you.
+MAD TRIGGER CREW brings guns, crime, and violence to the table with a funky and melancholic release that will impress you.

 For those that might not know about this group/project, a brief intro:

-MAD TRIGGER CREW are a rap crew representing Yokohama, that consists of Shintaro Asanuma, Shinnichiro Kamio and Wataru Komada.
+MAD TRIGGER CREW is a rap crew representing Yokohama, that consists of Shintaro Asanuma, Shinnichiro Kamio and Wataru Komada.

 Title: BAYSIDE M.T.C Label: EVIL LINE RECORDS (King Records) Release date: 15/11/2017 Genre: Rap/Hip-Hop